-Walter Jackson born circa 1883, was the 3rd son of Edward & Elizabeth Jackson (nee Rigby) (Croydon Vol. 2a, Page 323) who had married in Croydon in 1877.
+Walter Jackson who was born about 1883, was the 3rd son of Edward & Elizabeth Jackson (nee Rigby) who had married in Croydon in 1877.
+(Croydon Vol. 2a, Page 323)

-Walter is first seen on the 1891 census living at Huyton Road, Huyton with Roby, Lancashire with his large family.
+Walter was first recorded on a census in 1891.
+He was living at Huyton Road, Huyton with Roby, Lancashire, with his large family.
 Head of the household was Edward Jackson, 42, a Paint Manufacturer’s Agent who had been born in Lancaster, Lancashire.
-His wife Elizabeth, 39 had been born in Croydon, Surrey.
-Their children were Edward W., 11, Harold, 10, born in Liverpool, Walter, 8, Arthur, 5 and Mildred A., 3 and Edwin R., 1 month old who had been born in Huyton, Lancashire.
-Son Isaac W.P. had been born in Wavertree, Lancashire.
+His wife, Elizabeth, who was 39 had been born in Croydon, Surrey.
+Their listed children were Edward W 11 and Harold 10 (had both been born in Liverpool).
+Walter 8, Arthur 5, Mildred A 3 and Edwin R 1 month had all been born in Huyton, Lancashire.
+Another son Isaac W.P. had been born in Wavertree, Lancashire.
 There were 4 servants, including 2 Nurses, one of whom was an Obstetrical Nurse.

-By 1901 the family had moved to 1, Hoscote Park, West Kirby, Cheshire, Edward, 52 was still a Paint Manufacturers Agent, Elizabeth was now 49.
-The family consisted of Edward W., 21 and single, Walter, 18 and single, Grace E. 17 and single, Arthur W., 15, singles and a Clerk (African Trade), Mildred A., 13, Isaac W.P., 12 and Edwin R. 10.
-There was a visitor, Harold T. Wilson, age 11 also born in Liverpool.
+By 1901 the family had moved to 1, Hoscote Park, West Kirby, Cheshire.
+Edward, 52 was still a Paint Manufacturer’s Agent.
+Elizabeth was then 49.
+The children were listed as Edward W 21, Walter, 18, Grace E. 17, Arthur W 15, was a Clerk (African Trade), Mildred A was 13, Isaac W.P 12 and Edwin R. 10.
+There was a visitor, Harold T. Wilson, aged 11.
 2 Servants made up the household.

 Another house move was made between the censuses as the 1911 shows the family living in “White Bund,” (or Band?), Gt.
 Meols, Cheshire, which had 10 Rooms.
-Edward was once more head of the household and still an Agent – “Paint Manufacturers”(Consulting Agent), he was 62 and tell us that he and Elizabeth, 59 had been married 33 years and 8 children had been born to them, all still living.
-Edward William, 31, and single was a Commission Agent, Walter, 28, a Clerk in the African Trade, Grace Egerton , 27 were the only children left in the household.
-Sarah Reid, 43 and Charlotte Christian Johnson36, Cook, were still servants in the household as they had been on the 1901 census.
+Edward was still an Agent – “Paint Manufacturers”(Consulting Agent), he was 62.
+Elizabeth, his wife of 33 years was 59 had had given birth to 8 children who were all still living.
+Edward William was 31, single and was a Commission Agent.
+Walter was 28, and was a Clerk in the African Trade.
+Grace Egerton was 27.
+These were the only ‘children’ recorded in the household on census night.
+Sarah Reid, 43 and Charlotte Christian Johnson 36, were still servants in the household as they had been on the 1901 census.

-Walter Jackson in the England & Wales, National Probate Calendar (Index of Wills and Administrations), 1858-1966, 1973-1995 – JACKSON, Walter of Ivy Cottage, Overton-on-Dee near Ellesmere, Salop died on or since 9 October 1917 in France or Belgium.
-Administration London 4th February to Grace Egerton JACKSON and Mildred Ashton JACKSON spinsters.
+The England & Wales, National Probate Calendar (Index of Wills and Administrations), 1858-1966, 1973-1995 includes an entry for Walter Jackson of Ivy Cottage, Overton-on-Dee near Ellesmere, Salop.
+He had died on or since 9 October 1917 in France or Belgium.
+Administration London 4th February to his sisters Grace Egerton Jackson and Mildred Ashton Jackson spinsters.
 Effects £375 17s 6d.

-I contacted a gentleman on Ancestry who kindly replied with this resume of his family, many thanks to him.:-
+I contacted Arthur Jackson via his family tree on Ancestry who kindly replied with this resume of his family.

 Yes, it is the same Walter – he was my great uncle.

 As far as I know, the Jacksons were farm labourers in and around Yealand Conyers for a number of generations.
 Then Isaac Jackson 1815-1889 (Walter’s grandfather) started a paint and oil manufacturing business in Liverpool and managed to make some money.
-Walter’s father Edward (my great grandfather) carried on the business and also played cricket for Lancashire – there is a write-up on him here: https://cricketarchive.com/Lancashire/Articles/1/1466.html
+Walter’s father Edward (my great grandfather) carried on the business and also played cricket for Lancashire.

 Walter’s grandfather on his mother’s side, William Rigby, was brother to Thomas Rigby, who made a fortune in the wine and spirits trade in Liverpool, where there is still a pub named after him.